Why Choose Slate-ish?

 What styles are available?

-We offer 1" and 2" Strips in random lengths.
+We offer 1.5" Strips in random lengths.
 Custom sized / shaped tiles are available- contact us for a quote.

 Can I order custom shapes and sizes?